 Encryption and privacy

-Due to my current work at the Know-Center (see projects) I’m in the lucky postion of being able to cooperate with Christian Rechberger and his team, renowned experts in the field of cryptography and privacy.
+Due to my current research focus (see projects) and position as deputy head of the data security research area at Know-Center, I’m very happy about the opportunity to closely collaborate with Christian Rechberger and his excellent team, renowned experts in the field of cryptography and privacy.

 Homomorphic encryption and machine learning

 In order to use the full capacity of machine learning and artificial intelligence we need corresponding data sets for training and evaluation of course.
 Usually the more data the merrier regarding our predictions and simulations.
 In newspaper articles or during public discussions you often get the impression that you have to choose here, either you want to have the full functionality of machine learning and you then have to give up some privacy for that or you keep your data to yourself, pull the plug and resign from the capabilities of data-driven evaluations.
 Such a wording is simply wrong, modern cryptographic methods like mutliparty computation or homomorphic encryption allow to perfrom calculations on encrypted data.